you are being redirected

 slovenia

-Pay-outs under an employee participation programme will be subject to regular personal income tax rates, unless structured in accordance with the criteria of the Employee Participation in Profit Sharing Act (in which case certain tax benefits may apply).
+Payouts under an employee participation programme will be subject to regular personal income tax rates, unless structured in accordance with the criteria of the Employee Participation in Profit Sharing Act (in which case certain tax benefits may apply).

 austria

-Founders are typically subject to a reverse vesting arrangement, i.e. they receive/hold their shares from the beginning of the vesting period and during it obtain the right to keep their shares.
-Therefore, if a founder leaves the company during the vesting period, he/she must transfer a portion of the unvested share to another shareholder in accordance with the vesting terms.
-The same applies in the case of any equity employee participation programme.
-In a virtual share programme, a typical (forward) vesting structure is applied, i.e. the beneficiaries receive their entitlement over time during the vesting period.
-A cliff of 12 months typically applies to vesting terms.
+Founders are typically subject to a reverse vesting arrangement, i.e. they receive/hold their shares from the beginning of the vesting period and obtain the right to keep their shares during it.
+Therefore, if a founder leaves the company during the vesting period, they must transfer a portion of the unvested shares to another shareholder in accordance with the vesting terms.

 bulgaria

 Founders typically are not subject to vesting agreements.
 Founders retain shares in the company when investors enter the company.
-There are other protective mechanisms agreed in a shareholders’ or investment agreement aimed at retaining or incentivising the founders, such as bad leaver provisions or a call option for the founders to repurchase their shares from the investor if certain conditions are fulfilled, e.g. the company has reached a minimum internal rate of return agreed with the investor.
+There are other protective mechanisms agreed in a shareholders' agreement or investment agreement aimed at retaining or incentivising the founders, such as bad leaver provisions or a call option for the founders to repurchase their shares from the investor if certain conditions are fulfilled, e.g. the company has reached a minimum internal rate of return agreed with the investor.

 Vesting agreements, though not explicitly stipulated in the law, may be contractually entered into with employees of the company.
 The beneficiaries receive their contractual entitlement to purchase shares over time during the vesting period.